notificationapi-com/docs/docs/reference/js-client.md

 ## getUserPreferences()

-Allows you to access the raw data of user's preferences from the front-end.
+Allows you to access the raw data of the user's notification preferences from the front-end.

 Please note that unless you require extreme customization, you can rely on [showUserPreferences()](#showuserpreferences) function to display and edit notification preferences without any additional code.